 VOA News Learning English

-Just in case you and your students aren’t aware of this PHENOMENAL website.
+One of my all-time faves.
 ESL-centered materials in all skills, videos, grammar lessons, idioms, current events and beyond.

 Public Libraries: Adult literacy, GED, & citizenship classes

 Detroit Public Library (but many offer these services)--https://detroitpubliclibrary.org/services/adult-literacy-ged

 As the printed books + cds are no longer being produced, this website is the place to refer your students for citizenship test prep.